havelessbemore/nacci/README.md

 - **Data-Type Agnostic**: Whether you need sequences with standard numbers, BigInts, or a custom type, `Nacci` has you covered.
 Any type can be used as long as type operations are provided (See [NumericOps](./src/ops/numericOps.ts)).

 - **Performance**: Go beyond traditional generation methods with advanced strategies.
-These offer improved performance for rapid access to deeper term values.
+These offer improved time and space performance for efficient access to deeper indices.

 ## Install